 Vatican Garden Tickets

-- Entry to the Vatican Museums & Sistine Chapel
+- Skip the line entry to the Vatican Museums & Sistine Chapel

 - Audio guide (if selected)

-- Entry to Vatican Garden or Papal Villas (if selected)
+- Access to Papal Villas or Vatican Garden (if option selected)

 - 20% discount at Vatican Museums online shop